Acumen-PM/Python-Projects/README.md

 # Python-Projects
 Currently learning Python.
-All my projects from CodeAcademy and 100 Days of Python.
+All my projects from CodeAcademy, NSA COMP3321, and 100 Days of Python will be located here.